Untitled

 Sin Don’t Live Here honors my mother and other Haitian women, and her steadfast practice of praying and perseverance.

-Daveed Baptiste is an interdisciplinary designer and artist whose work incorporates fashion design, textile design, and photography.
-He draws inspiration from his migration from Port au-Prince, Haiti to Miami, Florida.
-Through projects like Haiti to Hood and Ti Maché, Baptiste explores themes of migration and cultural preservation within the Haitian community and the larger Caribbean diaspora, reclaiming African diasporic futures and narratives.
+Daveed Baptiste (b.
+1997, Port-au-Prince, Haiti; lives in Brooklyn, New York) is an interdisciplinary designer and artist whose work incorporates fashion design, textile design, and photography.
+He draws inspiration from his migration from Port-au-Prince, Haiti, to Miami, Florida.
+Through projects such as Haiti to Hood and Ti Maché, Baptiste explores themes of migration and cultural preservation within the Haitian community and the larger Caribbean diaspora, reclaiming African diasporic futures and narratives.